 Microneedling with PRP isn’t a one-and-done treatment.
 However, improvement to the skin begins immediately.
-To achieve the best results, we recommend that men and women receive multiple treatments spaced a few weeks apart.
+We recommend that men and women receive multiple treatments spaced a few weeks apart to achieve the best results.

 Are you still trying to decide if you should invest in microneedling with PRP?
 While both treatments are highly effective on their own, combining the two results in maximum absorption, reduced healing time, and the very best results.